 Because research is sparse on PGAD, there is not a lot yet known about effective treatments for this disorder.
 Some research case studies have reported success with a variety of treatments, including things such as electroconvulsive therapy, pelvic floor physiotherapy, hypnotherapy, botulinum toxin injections, transcutaneous electrical nerve stimulation, and different types of medications.

-The use of psychologically based interventions also has been recommended (including cognitive behavioral therapy and mindfulness-based therapies) to treat the impact of PGAD on psychological and sexual well-being.
+The use of psychologically-based interventions also have been recommended (including cognitive behavioral therapy and mindfulness-based therapies) to treat the impact of PGAD on psychological and sexual well-being.

 Jackowich, RA, Pink, L, Gordon, A & Pukall, CF. (2016).
 Persistent Genital Arousal Disorder: A Review of Its Conceptualizations, Potential Origins, Impact, and Treatment.
 Sexual Medicine Reviews.